Is It Safe to Store Passwords on iPhone Notes? (3 Tips)

 You shouldn’t even store passwords for less sensitive information like social media and Netflix accounts on iPhone Notes.
 Since you likely use the same passwords across all of your accounts, one account breach can lead to many more.

-I’ll discuss the best alternative password management solution further in this guide.
+I’ll discuss the best alternative password management solution for secure password storage on iPhone further in this guide.

 The iPhone Notes app contains a secure notes feature, allowing users to protect the contents of individual notes.
-After securing a note, the note is end-to-end encrypted with a user-provided password that is required to view the note on the iCloud website and iOS, macOS, and iPadOS devices.
+Once a note is secured, it’s end-to-end encrypted with a user-provided password, making it nearly impossible to hack.
+Notes and attachments are encrypted with AES-GCM, ensuring data integrity.

 3 Tips on Storing Passwords on iPhone Notes